- Native American tribes populate the area: Illinois, Miami, Potawatomie, Ojibwa, Menominee, Ho-Chunk

 - Paul Harvey began broadcasting in Chicago.
 1944

-- Roosevelt University is founded (original name Thomas Jefferson)
+- Roosevelt University is founded and renamed (original name Thomas Jefferson)

 - Ebony Magazine is established by John H. Johnson, the beginning of the Johnson Publishing empire.